 Ah, this one is close to my heart.
 Wild Crime wraps up the story of Meredith Lowe, who is accused of murdering her husband in book one, Crime and Paradise.
 There’s another dark mystery in Meredith’s life and she sets out to solve it in this final book of the Wild Crime series.

 Wild Crime releases December 4 and pre-orders have started.
-Currently, you can buy through Amazon and iBooks.
-Links to other distributors, such as Barnes and Noble and Kobo, are coming soon.
+Currently, you can buy through Amazon, iBooks, and Barnes and Noble.
+Links to other distributors, such as Kobo, Google Play and Walmart are coming soon.

 Here are current links: